Apple Cake Battle: Swedish vs. Sourdough Apple Cake

-Brown plain sourdough apple cake on a cake rack.
+all ingredients for the sourdough apple cake on a countertop.

 About sourdough discard